Connect with us

 Isabel Novick, Boston University

-Every day, I into the lab to check the moth jar.
+Every day, I come into the lab to check the moth jar.
 The jar, which previously housed a liter of honey, now contains a multitude of small golden moths and their wriggly caterpillar offspring.

 smiling woman holds a liter-size jar with scrunched up knitting in it